-Our purpose is to take the gospel to the Gentiles and to fully participate in Christ's grand strategy of the Church as His strategy for unfolding the kingdom, which He inaugurated.
+Church as His strategy for unfolding the kingdom, which He inaugurated.

-Our churches, when properly established, are to engage in good occupations and meet pressing needs, not to challenge everything wrong in our culture and government and to bring reform through political means.
+bring reform through political means.

-Our churches are to model how to live and mature regardless of the cultural situation.
-The fundamental principle, already taught in Romans, is that as far as possible, obey your government.
+government.

-Let's go back to where we started in thinking about some of our key issues globally today.
+- Our whole worldview is to be shaped by Christ's teaching-in this case by the household texts - Our purpose is to progress the gospel and to fully participate in Christ's grand strategy of the - Our churches, when properly established, are to engage in good occupations and meet pressing needs, not to challenge everything wrong in our culture and government and to - Our churches are to model how to live and mature regardless of the cultural situation.
+The fundamental principle, already taught in Romans, is that as far as possible, obey your

-Inner cities in North America-the New Jim Crow, intergenerational poverty, Black Lives Matter
+Matter